The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Numerical Experiments

 \subsection{Real Data: IRI Academic Dataset}

 In this section, we compare different models on the IRI Academic Dataset \citep{bronnenberg2008database}.
 The IRI Academic Dataset collects weekly transaction data from 47 U.S. markets from 2001 to 2012, covering more than 30 product categories.
-Each transaction includes the week and the store of purchase, the universal product code (UPC) of the purchased item, number of units purchased and total paid dollars.
+Each transaction includes the week and the store of purchase, the universal product code (UPC) of the purchased item, the number of units purchased, and the total paid dollars.

 The preprocessing follows the same steps as in \citet{jagabathula2018limit} and \citet{chen2019decision}.
-In particular, we regard the products sharing the same vendor code as the same product. {\revise Each assortment is defined as the unique combination of stores and weeks.
-Such an assortment includes all the products that are available in the store during that week.} We conduct the analysis for 31 categories separately using the data for the first two weeks in 2007.
-We only focus on the top nine purchased products from all stores during the two weeks in each category and treat all other products as the no-purchase alternative.
+In particular, we regard the products sharing the same vendor code as the same product.
+Each assortment is defined as a unique combination of stores and weeks.
+Such an assortment includes all the products available in the store during that week.
+We conduct the analysis for 31 categories separately using the data for all weeks in 2007.
+We only focus on the top nine purchased products from all stores in each category throughout the year and treat all other products as the no-purchase alternative.

-Unfortunately, sales data for most categories are too large for the EM algorithm to estimate the Markov chain model.
-For example, carbonated beverages, milk, soup and yogurt have more than 10 million transactions.
-For computational efficiency, we uniformly sample 1/200 of the original data size without replacement.
-This does not significantly increase the sampling variability as most transactions in the original data are repeated entries.
+All sales data after preprocessing has the form $\{(i_t, S_t)\}_{t=1}^T$, where $S_t$ is the offered product set and $i_t \in S_t \cup \{0\}$ is the purchased product in period $t$.
+Let $\mathcal{S}$ denote the set of unique assortments.
+The dataset can be aggregated by the same assortment $S$ that $\{n_t, \bm \tilde\PR_t, S_t\}_{t=1}^{|\mathcal{S}|}$, where $n_t$ is the total sales under assortment $S_t$, and $\bm \tilde\PR_t$ is the empirical choice probability for each product in $S_t \cup \{0\}$.
+We only focus on assortments with more than 30 transactions, i.e., $n_t \geq 30$.
+However, the sales data for most categories are too large for the EM algorithm to estimate the Markov chain model.
+For computational efficiency, we sample 30 samples with replacement for each unique assortment.
+This re-sampling procedure does not significantly increase the sampling variability, as most transactions in the original data are repeated entries.

-To compare different estimation procedures, we use five-fold cross validation to examine the out-of-sample performance.
-We follow \cite{berbeglia2018comparative} and evaluate the empirical root mean squared error (RMSE) in the validation set.
-That is, for estimated choice probabilities $\hat\PR$ and validation set $\Tscr$, we define
+To compare different estimation procedures, we use five-fold cross-validation for each unique assortment to examine the out-of-sample performance.
+We follow \cite{chen2019decision} and divide the unique assortments into five (approximately) equal-sized subsets $\mathcal{S}_1, \ldots, \mathcal{S}_5$.
+For each $i = 1, \ldots, 5$, the testing set is $\mathcal{S}_i$ and the remaining four subsets serve as the training data.
+Following \cite{berbeglia2022comparative}, the empirical performance is evaluated by the empirical root mean squared error (RMSE) in the testing set.
+That is, for estimated choice probabilities $\hat\PR$ and testing set $\mathcal{S}_i$, we define